 Portuguese footballer Cristiano Ronaldo’s goal-scoring exploits know no bounds, and one of his biggest sources of goals over the years have come from headers.

 Luuk de Jong is the second player with the most headed goals in the 21st century.
-The Dutchman, currently plying his trade with FC Barcelona, has for long been considered an unorthodox striker but when it comes to set-pieces, de Jong is a threatening presence that must be marked tightly in the box.
+The Dutchman, currently plying his trade with PSV Eindhoven, has for long been considered an unorthodox striker but when it comes to set-pieces, de Jong is a threatening presence that must be marked tightly in the box.

-Lewandowski is third on the list for most headed goals in the 21st century with 80 headers, out of which 18 of them were deemed as match-winners.
+Lewandowski is third on the list for most headed goals in the 21st century with 82 headers.

 Radamel Falcao completes our top five list for players with the most headed goals in the 21st century.
 The Colombian has scored 71 headed goals and 22 of them have been in a match-winning effort.